University of Notre Dame Australia: Michael JM Wright Library

-The Galvin Medical Library in Fremantle is contained within the School of Medicine, a heritage listed building designed by architect Frederick Burwell.
-It is home to the books and other resources in the fields of medicine, nursing and allied health.
-Constructed from 1900 onward, the building was known as Fowler's Warehouse and served as the principal premises in Western Australia for D. & J. Fowler Ltd., the wholesale grocery company.
-The library was opened in 2005 after Notre Dame took over its lease from the City of Fremantle.
-It is named after the Galvin family, an early donor to the School of Medicine's establishment, and extends from 38 to 40 Henry Street to the adjacent Pakenham Street.
-Its has a wide entrance which at 5.5 m was originally designed to accommodate two loaded horse-drawn wagons.

 St Benedict's Library

-St Benedict's Library, on the Broadway site, is one of two libraries on the Sydney campus.
+St Benedict's Library, on the Blackfriars site, is one of two libraries on the Sydney campus.
 It is home to the books and other resources in the fields of commerce, education, law, philosophy, theology, the arts and sciences.
 It was initially located in the main academic building but moved to the Canavan Hall, situated on Grafton Street, in late 2011.
 The new library was converted from an old 1235 m warehouse which was donated by the Sydney Catholic Education Office.
 The library underwent substantial renovations in 2020.